tony-waters/tony-waters.github.io/_posts/2026-09-01-resilience4j-rate-limiter.md

 These follow the field names from the [IETF `RateLimit` header fields draft](https://www.ietf.org/archive/id/draft-polli-ratelimit-headers-02.html). `email-service` sends them on **every** response, success or `429`.
 On a `429` specifically, the fallback also sets the standard `Retry-After` header to the same value as `RateLimit-Reset`, so a generic HTTP client that doesn't know the `RateLimit-*` convention still knows how long to back off.

-Sending the headers on success too is what lets `rest-service` track the budget pre-emptively instead of only reacting to rejections.
+`email-service` sending the headers on success (not just `429`) is what lets `rest-service` track the budget pre-emptively instead of only reacting to rejections.

 ## The Calling Service